sandstorm-io/sandstorm/docs/developing/handbook.md

 "HackSessionContext".
 You can [read more on the wiki](https://github.com/sandstorm-io/sandstorm/wiki/Publishing-to-the-user's-domain).

-Note: Sandstorm displays the static pages within an `<iframe>`, so if your HTML contains external hyperlinks, consider adding a `<base target="_blank">` to your HTML document, so they open in a new window instead of within the frame.

 ## Apps can expose an external API for authorized users

 Sandstorm apps can export HTTP APIs for consumption by other servers